• Skip to primary navigation

 Brain studies of dogs and language

 According to scientists, dogs can understand the meaning of words beyond just the tone of voice.
-Studies have shown that a dog’s-brain processes language in a way that is like how humans comprehend words.
+Studies have shown that a dog’s brain processes language in a way that is similar to how humans comprehend words.

 These studies were conducted by having dogs lie in MRI machines, revealing that the left side of their brains processes word meaning while the right side interprets intonation.